kawaiiDango/pano-scrobbler/faq.md

 - Check your activity privacy settings (Discord settings > Activity Privacy).
 "Share my activity" should be enabled.
 Check if "Where I share activity" settings are correct.
 - Make sure that you are not invisible on Discord.
-- The native Discord desktop app (i.e. not the website version) must be running.
+- The native Discord desktop app, not the website version, must be running.
+- Discord should be running as the same user as Pano Scrobbler (e.g. do not run them as admin)
-- Do not add Pano scrobbler as a game.
+- Do not add Pano Scrobbler as a game.

 ### Pictures of some artists are missing even though they have a picture on last.fm